 - Standard Status Effects: Poison and Instant Death.

-A green cat-like alien, known as an Ultharion, who joins Cthulhu & co. once they unwittingly sneak onto his spaceship.
+A green cat-like alien, known as an Ultharian, who joins Cthulhu & co. once they unwittingly sneak onto his spaceship.

 - Alien Animals: Aside from the eyes, tentacles, and green fur, he looks exactly like a cat.

 - An Ice Person: He knows Freeze and Snowstorm spells.

 - Back Stab: One of the abilities he can learn.
 It deals bigger damage depending on how high his Agility is.

 - Berserk Button: He's an Ultharian, not a cat!
 Not that he can do anything to stop others calling him that.

 - Bizarre Alien Biology: He can grow tentacles on will, has uranium blood, and his species have no males or females, as each Ultharian is its own gender (but for the sake of simplicity he allows others to refer to him as "he").